brucehsieh56/CSC522_project/Report.md

+- Why is this problem important? okay
+- What are the related work and their pros and cons?
+- What are your approaches (methods) and why do you choose them to solve this problem? okay
+- What is the dataset (including its basic information: feature dimension & characteristics, num of instances). okay
+- What is the evaluation method? okay
+- What are the results and what can you know from the results? okay

 ## Background
 Music streaming services, such as Spotify, Google Music, Apple Music, and Pandora, have become a trend and changed the way of how people listen to musics.
 Thanks to their availability and convenience, nowadays people can play new songs anytime and anywhere.
 In fact, listeners are sensitive to the popular songs, and expect the service that can keep them up with the trends.
 In order to engage the audience and advertise new songs, those streaming services have started to analyze tremendous amount of data collected from their users, try to predict the songs that people will like based on music features, and recommend the predicted songs to the user.
 This new habit of listening music has inspired us to study the possible techniques for song prediction as well as recommendation.